Le Rêve (show): Theater and facilities

 Two significant curtain effects have been used, including a 24-panel canopy that takes more than an hour to reset for the next show.

 In 2008, a VIP seating area was added to the theater.
 In 2015, an additional 172 fountains, 120 LED lighting fixtures, and 16 fire-shooting devices were added by WET Design.
-Current capacity is 1,600 per show, not including an underwater SCUBA viewing area that is sometimes available for VIP guests.
+Current capacity is 1,600 per show, excluding an underwater SCUBA viewing area that is occasionally available for VIP guests.